 Aston Hill Bike Park is located on the Chiltern Hills ( Bucks/ Herts border).
 There are five graded Downhill runs, a 4X track, a challenging 5 mile cross-country loop and a soon to launch pump track.

-It has recently had some significant developments with the new Surface To Air Track and plans are also underway for the top of park to incorporate a new path to the DH trail start, a pump track (opens on the 26th October), new top for S2A/Black/Root/XC and a total reconfiguration of fencing and signs to make everything even more accessible.
+It has recently had some significant developments with the new Surface To Air Track, a pump track and plans are also underway for the top of park to incorporate a new path to the DH trail start, a new top for S2A/Black/Root/XC and a total reconfiguration of fencing and signs to make everything even more accessible.

 You can get maybe 8 - 12 runs in on a day of downhilling.
 There is an approximate 20 minute walk up each time.